 6. Miradouro da Senhora do Monte

 Come here at sunset, have a drink at the local kiosk, and relax while watching the sun sink in the river, behind Ponte 25 de Abril.
-As the night falls, watch the city lighting up at your feet.
+As the night falls, watch the city light up at your feet.
 Sunsets in Lisbon are among my favorites in the world, especially from a viewpoint like this one.

 7. Miradouro de São Pedro de Alcântara